waynetee/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be able to function without internet access.
 5. Should be able to restart without loss of data.
-6. Should be packaged within a single jar, without requiring an installer.
+6. Should be packaged within a single JAR file, without requiring an installer.

 ### Glossary